brainlife/docs/docs/user/tutorial.md

 * Launching visualizers to visualize your data
 * Running processes on datasets and archiving results.

-For a more high-level overview of Brainlife, see [About Page](/about).

 ## Sign Up

 If you have not registered on Brainlife.io yet, please do so by visiting The [Authentication Page](https://brainlife.io/auth/) and clicking on a preferred authentication method: Google, ORCID, Github, or through your institution.